algorithmiaio/dev-center/_pages/algorithm-development/algorithm-management-api.md

 Using the Algorithm Management APIs, you can create, publish, update, and inspect individual algorithms.

-For the full specification, see the [Algorithm Management API doc](https://documenter.getpostman.com/view/6515899/Rztiuqao) or the "algorithms" section of the official [OpenAPI Spec](/v1/openapispec)
+For the full specification, see the [Python API for Algorithm Management](https://docs.algorithmia.com/?python#algorithm-management-api).
+For languages other than Python, an OpenAPI Specification is available via the [unofficial openapi docs](https://documenter.getpostman.com/view/6515899/Rztiuqao) or a [raw openapi spec (under /algorithms)](/v1/openapispec).

 Note that there are two different types of API Keys, used with different endpoints.
 All Algorithm Management APIs use Simple API Keys, which can be created under the [credentials tab of your user profile]({{site.url}}/user#credentials).
 Ensure that the Key you are using has the option "Allow this key to manage my algorithms" selected: